simon71701/tau3mu-bds/README.md

 cd Working
 python main.py

+Comments:
-Be sure to load the correct datasets.
+- Be sure to load the correct datasets.
+- A torch tensorboard file is generated for every training and stored in that training's directory in retrain_runs